 Points can be added/removed while editing an instance.
 The only point that can't be removed is the Origin point.

 Right-click an object listed in the Scene tab and choose Properties.
 Alternatively you can Double-click the space to the side of its name to open the Properties.
 This will open a panel with special options such as Billboarding, Mirroring, and Custom.

 With Billboarding enabled, instances of the object will always face the camera.
 You can also choose to lock it to the Y axis, which will make it keep its Y orientation while facing the camera.
 With this toggled you can rotate the object and it will keep its local Y orientation.
 When enabling billboarding, it is important to understand that the object should face down the Z axis.
 If you have tiles facing down a different axis, it may appear invisible when enabled because those will face away from the camera.

 Enabling Mirror mode will cause all the tiles within an object to have a mirrored version of itself.
 Any changes to a tile will be updated in the mirrored version.
 This may be useful if you want to create a symmetrical object- you can create one side and as you are creating it, the other side will be auto-generated.
-It will mirror across the origin point of the object.
+It will retain symmetry across the origin point of the object.
 Check the Object section of this document to learn how to reposition the origin point.

 If you have registered and activated your program (non-Steam version), you'll have the ability to save and export.

 - Click File on the menubar and choose either Export Scene or Export Objects.
 Export Objects will export each object separately whereas Export Scene will combine everything together.

 - Select which objects to include in the scene if necessary.

 - Adjust the export settings to your liking.
 Details of these settings are outlined below.

 - Click Export and pick a location to save your files.